bghira/SimpleTuner/documentation/DATALOADER.md

 ### Example mapping configuration

 This is an example aspect ratio mapping generated by SimpleTuner.
+You don't need to manually configure this, as the trainer will automatically create one.
+However, for full control over the resulting resolutions, these mappings are supplied as a starting point for modification.

 - The dataset had more than 1 million images
 - The dataloader `resolution` was set to `1.0`